 Cynthia Winings Gallery : A Place Apart

-Now in its sixth season, the Cynthia Winings Gallery has become a prized part of the community and region.
+Now in its eighth season, the Cynthia Winings Gallery has become a prized part of the community and region.
 From mid-May to mid-October the place is humming: a show of art by George Stevens Academy students, a lively opening reception, a First Friday poetry reading.
 “I want to provide a cultural venue where people can get away from their day-to-day lives and be inspired,” says Winings.
 A retreat for refreshing the mind and soul while pleasing the eye—that’s a commendable goal and one that gallery-goers across Maine appreciate as summer rolls around again.